Find Cheap Auto Insurance Quotes in Texas

-The State of Texas requires that all drivers pay for any damages or medical injuries they cause in an accident here.
+In the State of Texas, all drivers must pay for any damages or medical injuries they cause in an accident.
 The most common way to show that financial responsibility in Texas is with auto insurance, where drivers pay a small premium in exchange for a greater amount of liability protection.
-There are other alternatives where Texans can get a certificate of insurance to fulfill the legal requirement, including depositing cash with the state, or creating a surety bond.
+There are other alternatives where Texans can get a certificate of insurance to fulfill the legal requirement, including depositing cash with the state or creating a surety bond.

-Texans have to present a valid driver’s license and some proof of their financial responsibility when approached by a police officer or when in an accident.
-Even though TexasSure was implemented to make insurance, VINs, and license plates accessible on the go, it's still best to keep your proof on hand.
-All auto insurance providers licensed in Texas are obligated to mail insured drivers their insurance card, and include a copy of the Consumer Bill of Rights for auto insurance (see an example here).
+Texans must present a valid driver’s license and some proof of their financial responsibility when approached by a police officer or when in an accident.
+Even though TexasSure was implemented to make insurance, VINs and license plates accessible on the go, it's still best to keep your proof on hand.
+All auto insurance providers licensed in Texas are obligated to mail insured drivers their insurance card and include a copy of the Consumer Bill of Rights for auto insurance.

 The most recommended and common way to satisfy the legal responsibility in Texas is by purchasing an auto insurance policy.
-While a policy is made up of multiple coverages, the Texas Department of Insurance requires that drivers' coverage include at least bodily injury and property damage protection.
+While a policy is made up of multiple coverages, the Texas car insurance laws require that drivers' coverage include at least bodily injury and property damage protection.
 Through the policy, your insurance provider in Texas bears the financial burden of paying for the damages you cause — up to the coverage limits per injured person or per accident, when the policyholder is at-fault for the accident.
-Note that your insurance company's policy pays only the costs of OTHER party, and neither your own injuries nor property damage repair costs.

 Minimum Motor Vehicle Liability Insurance Coverage in Texas: